laozaoer/MMGOR_old/README.md

 theta=1
 n=300

-# Generate subject level covariates
+# Generate subject level covariates.
+Users can change the distribution of covariates.
 Z=runif(n,-1,1)

 # Generate numbers of observations within each subjects